-Reversal of allowance for doubtful accounts and some reductions in personnel expenses were temporary factors that contributed to the YoY decline in SG&A expenses, but initiatives to internally deal with the work previously outsourced were successful.
-Costs appear to have been pared below budget and progress is steadily being made in securing specialists.
+Reversal of allowance for doubtful accounts and some reductions in personnel expenses were temporary factors that contributed to the YoY decline in SG&A expenses in Q1, but initiatives to internally deal with the work previously outsourced were successful.
+Shared Research thinks the increase in SG&A expenses in Q2 was partly due to progress steadily being made in securing specialists.